dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T442: Accountability for crime is essential for justice.
+### T442: Criminals must be accountable and receive appropriate punishment.

 |Support|
 |---|